Changissnz/selfinterest/README.md

 How man would rather understand a human being to cripple or kill them at a decided time, and woman rather share in responsibility and provide certain things for them so as to deprive and rob them at decided times, instead of being free from and with the human being is simply due to the pragmatics of control through connectivity.
-Whereas noble minds, after undergoing misfortune of what is fate from their perspective, calls themself unlucky, their self-interest not inquisitive but accepting of what has occurred, but when self-interest feels tested past the point of the test being honorable such that the administrator of the test must take an ungainly and deplorable pleasure in being of that position, there is the natural tendency towards anger, even when the test is successfully passed that then results in rejection of the "prize" of what was restricted.
-It is not only because choice is not always there, but also because the specific choice now given cannot possibly be taken because of the experience, although the potential is still there; self-interest is predictable yet not, like Schrodinger's Cat.
+When noble minds, after undergoing misfortune of what is fate from their perspective, call themselves unlucky, their self-interests are not inquisitive but accepting of what has occurred.
+But when self-interest feels tested past the point of the test being honorable such that the administrator of the test must have an ungainly and deplorable pleasure in being of that position, there is the natural tendency towards anger, even when the test is successfully passed that then results in rejection of the "prize" of what was restricted.
+It is not only because choice is not always there, but also because the specific choice now given cannot possibly be taken because of the experience, although the potential is still there; self-interest is predictable yet not, something like Schrodinger's Cat.
 Some call this way of living a pathological life, counter to the ends prescribed by some group of human beings.
 But that is still decision from self-interest, and the metaphysical cannot be diseased.

 ## More on philosophies of self-interest #63